 Is a CV right for you?
 If you’re applying for a job in a country that’s outside the U.S., or you’re in academia or research, a CV may well be the right choice.
 However, if you’re job searching in the United States and your experience fits on one page, you may be better off writing a resume unless the job advertisement specifically asks for a curriculum vitae.

-Length: Typically, CVs are at least two pages long, and often much longer.
+Length: Typically, CVs are at least two pages long, and they're often much longer.
 While not every job search expert still believes that resumes should be kept to one page, resumes are typically much briefer than CVs.
 However, even with more room to stretch out, so to speak, job seekers should be careful only to include information that pertains to the job.
 Unrelated job titles, experience, and skills will only draw attention away from your more relevant qualifications.

 Consistency: When formatting your CV, choose a basic font like Times New Roman, Arial, or Calibri, and use it consistently throughout your document.
-Mixing up fonts won’t look eye-catching and original – it will just confuse the reader and give a less than professional impression.
+Mixing up fonts won’t look eye-catching and original—it will just confuse the reader and give an unprofessional impression.
 It’s also important to be consistent with formatting choices like bold, italics, and caps.
 If you do some of your headings in bold, you should do all of them.
 If you choose to italicize job titles or employers, you should do so throughout.